afadesigns/envkeep/README.md

 The `diff` command compares two environment files, using the spec to normalize values and identify meaningful differences.
 This is useful for comparing local changes against a deployed environment.

+You can also get the output in JSON format by using the `--format json` flag.
+This is useful for programmatic analysis of the diff.

 ## GitHub Action

 You can use `envkeep` in your GitHub Actions workflows to automatically validate environment profiles on pull requests.
 Create a file named `.github/workflows/envkeep.yml` with the following content: